monster-js/monster-js/docs/main-concept/shared-state.md

     * The shared state variable (`count`) is accessed by calling it as a function (`count()`).
 This ensures that components always retrieve the most recent value during change detection.

 ### Best Practices
-* <strong>Use Shared State for Global Data</strong>: Utilize shared state for application-wide data or states that need to be accessed by multiple components to maintain synchronization and avoid redundant state management.
+* **Use Shared State for Global Data**: Utilize shared state for application-wide data or states that need to be accessed by multiple components to maintain synchronization and avoid redundant state management.
-* <strong>Avoid Direct Mutations</strong>: Always use the provided `setState()` function to update the shared state instead of directly mutating the state variable.
-This practice ensures that all dependent components receive the updated value and re-render accordingly.
+* **Avoid Direct Mutations**: Always use the provided `setState()` function to update the shared state instead of directly mutating the state variable.
+This practice ensures that all dependent components receive the updated value and update accordingly.